 Sport is as old as humanity itself.
 It’s kept societies fit and healthy while building strong communities and boosting morale.
 In this modern world of iPhones and laptops, the importance of sports is more relevant than ever.
-Competitive physical exercise doesn’t only motivate children and adults to get outside and keep fit but it also instills important values.
+Competitive physical exercise not only motivates children and adults to get outside and keeps fit, but it also instills important values.

 For many people, sport is taken for granted.
 It’s something that exists in the background but isn’t considered particularly valuable.
 Maybe it’s seen as a bit of fun on the weekend but ultimately, not all that important.
 This couldn’t be further from the truth.
 Sport matters and the importance of sports need to be more widely discussed.
 Without it, many aspects of modern society will crumble.

 From health and happiness to education and society, sport matters.
 Promoting sports, inspiring young athletes, and increasing healthy competition will help individuals and communities to flourish.
 Here’s a complete guide outlining the benefits and importance of sports.

 One of the best reasons for kids and adults to play sport is for the incredible health benefits.
 With experts recommending 150 minutes of moderate exercise a week, it can be hard to find the time and motivation to fit this into a busy schedule.
 Sport makes it easy.
 Firstly, the sport tends to involve vigorous exercise, meaning you only need to aim for 75 minutes a week to get the same benefits.
 This makes achieving a healthy level of exercise easier.

 Secondly, the sport is fun.
 Everyone can find a physical activity that gets them excited, whether that’s volleyball, cycling, kayaking, or rock climbing.
 The vast range of sports available means that it’s possible to find a form of exercise that’s enjoyable.
 Once again, this makes exercise exciting and less of a chore, increasing the chances of you finding the motivation to do it.